poojabhavsar108/Aerial-Surveillance-Drone/README.md

 Electronics and Communication Engineering Student

-Interested in VLSI,  Embedded Systems, and Digital Design.
+Interested in VLSI, Digital Design and Embedded Systems.

 ---